The Catalog Wars: A Four-Part Series

 The vendors will not frame this for you in June.
 That is what your architecture team is for.

-Enterprise AI strategy, data architecture, and the leadership decisions that determine whether AI investments deliver measurable business lift.
+Enterprise AI strategy, data architecture, and the leadership decisions that drive measurable business lift.